Scott McIntosh, inventor of Cell Phone Seat, an ingenious way to use your cupholder for to hold your phone—without sacrificing the space for your cup.

 A look at the latest news from the hill on “Washington Trucking Week” with the Owner Operator Independent Drivers Association (OOIDA).

-Mark Schroyer and Laurence Gration with The American Truck Historical Society talk about their upcoming convention in Reno.
+AMark Schroyer and Laurence Gration from the American Truck Historical Society talk about MATS and their upcoming convention in Reno.

 Dave Nemo hosts a live call-in program that spotlights news and topics of interest for professional drivers.